-When you've spent a small fortune on a powerful gaming desktop PC or laptop, you don't want it to be let down by sub-par audio – and with our guide to the best PC gaming headsets you can buy, that won't be happening.
+When you've spent a small fortune on a powerful gaming desktop PC or laptop, you don't want it to be let down by sub-par audio – and with our guide to the best PC gaming headsets you can buy today in 2022, that won't be happening.

 The good news for the discerning shopper is that there are now so many different makes and models to pick from.
 Whether you want to go wired or wireless, whatever kind of colour or lighting effect you need, and however much you're willing to spend, there's bound to be a headset out there that's right for you.